jostylr/pieceful-programming/project.md

 This is the middle.

+## Notes

+Some notes to incorporate.

+So using the `*` by itself as a shortcut for compose.
+If the star appears as the last character in a command name, then it becomes a sequncer command.
+The arguments can be written as usual, but the command function will not receive them as processed.
+Instead, it will receive a function that, given an index, will provide back the value of the argument.
+Not entirely clear on the use case, but simple code.

 ## TODO

-Make a command that can take in a piece of text and will run it through the underpipes process and run through commands.
+COMPILE: Make a command that can take in a piece of text and will run it through the underpipes process and run through commands.
 This is basically the compile command from before.
 Maybe call it that.
 Allow for setting node info

+DIRECTIVES:  Get basic directives working

+RUN: Get it fully running with minimal commands and directives

+SEQUENCE: Allow for segmented sequence of loading files.
+Each file is done in order, waiting for the previous to finish.
+The next has full access to what was before.
+No filenames lead to setup.md, project.md and cleanup.md as the default sequence, if those files are present.